Appointment to act as a property agent

 - whether it will become an open listing after the expiry date.

-If you agree on a term of more than 60 days, then the appointment must remain in effect for at least 60 days.
+If you agree on a term of more than 60 days, the appointment must remain in effect for at least 60 days.
 Either party can end the appointment as long as they give a minimum of 30 days written notice.
 The maximum term of appointment for selling 1 or 2 properties is 90 days.

 Sole agency